nash8350/hnpp-research/src/pages/about/about.md

 Researchers: please support open access journals!
 Also, please consider sharing a preprint version with a patient support group like [HNPP Help](https://www.facebook.com/groups/hnpphelp/).

-#### Contributing
+#### Questions/Suggestions
-If you see any categories are incorrect, please click "edit" to make adjustments and I will review your changes.
-They are not exact because I created them using automatic key word matching.
-You'll need a [Netlify](https://www.netlify.com/) account to log in.
-The code is open source and hosted at [GitHub](https://github.com/nash8350/hnpp-research-gatsby).
-Feel free to open issues on GitHub.
-You can support research through groups like the [Hereditary Neuropathy Foundation](https://www.hnf-cure.org/cmt-hnpp/).
+Open [GitHub Issues](https://github.com/nash8350/hnpp-research-gatsby/issues) with problems you encounter or suggestions.
+In particular, the categories are approximate so please open an issue if you think any should change.
+Also, I'd welcome people who want to contribute.

 #### How it's built
 The site is built using the [Gatsby.js](https://www.gatsbyjs.org) framework and [Netlify CMS](http://netlifycms.org/).
+The code is open source and hosted at [GitHub](https://github.com/nash8350/hnpp-research-gatsby).
 I retrieved all the research paper data from the public [PubMed's Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25501/).
-I included all papers matching the query `HNPP OR (“Hereditary+neuropathy” AND (“pressure palsies” OR “pressure palsy”))`.
+The site includes all papers matching the query `HNPP OR (“Hereditary+neuropathy” AND (“pressure palsies” OR “pressure palsy”))`.
+The citation counts are also limited to this data.

 #### About Me
-I'm a patient with HNPP who created the site to learn more about the current state of research and improve awareness of HNPP.
+I'm a patient with HNPP who created this site to learn more about the current state of research and improve awareness of HNPP.
 I'm a software developer and I also have experience in medical research.